 District heating delivers heat to millions of households primarily in Europe and Asia.
 Most of this heat is generated from burning natural gas and coal at costs significantly higher than what can be realized with Heliac’s panels.

-Heliac’s first full-scale installation is a solar field generating power for a district heating facility owned and operated by E.ON in Denmark.
+Heliac’s first full-scale installation is a solar field generating heat for a district heating facility owned and operated by E.ON in Denmark.

 Heat generated by Heliac’s panels also allows for cooling when combined with absorption heat pumps.
 This market is still in its infancy in most places, but with the lower cost of energy this could change.

 Heliac’s panels are competitive to fossil alternatives in systems down to 200 kW.
 This makes the panels an option also for local heating and cooling.

 Heliac’s panels are suited for desalinating seawater as this requires the same temperatures as district heating.
 Since our district heating is competitive to natural gas when installed in not-so-sunny Denmark, the business case for our customers is even better in the more sunny regions where lack of potable water is a problem.